 Only the finest

 For a fine dining experience, visit Penfolds Magill Estate.
 Home to the awarded Penfolds Grange, it’s just eight kilometres east of the city centre.
-Take a tour or enjoy a cellar door tasting while you are there.
+Enjoy a cellar door tasting before dinner.
 Other great city dining experiences include Alphütte, Rigoni’s, Pranzo, Apothecary and The Manse.

 Sweet island treats